Search

 Cochlear implants help with speech-reading by providing information about the intonation of words and the rhythm of speech.
 Many if not most adults with cochlear implants can discriminate words without visual clues, allowing them to talk on the telephone.
 Cochlear implants enable deaf people to hear and distinguish environmental sounds and warning signals.
 They also help deaf people modulate their voice and make their speech more intelligible.

-Brain stem implants: Patients who have had both acoustic nerves destroyed (eg, by bilateral temporal bone fractures or neurofibromatosis) can have some hearing restored by means of brain stem implants that have electrodes connected to sound-detecting and sound-processing devices similar to those used for cochlear implants.
+Although cochlear implants are not an option for patients who have had both acoustic nerves destroyed (eg, by bilateral temporal bone fractures or neurofibromatosis) or are born without cochlear nerves, these patients can have some hearing restored by means of brain stem implants that have electrodes connected to sound-detecting and sound-processing devices similar to those used for cochlear implants, although usually not as good.
+In general, children born without cochlear nerves who receive the brain stem implant tend to have more hearing restored than patients who receive it following vestibular neuroma resection.
+Results of the brain stem implant range from assistance with lip-reading skills to the ability to understand language without lip-reading (termed 'open-set speech' understanding).

 Lip-reading or speech-reading is particularly important for people who can hear but have trouble discriminating sounds.
 Most people get useful speech information from lip-reading even without formal training.
 Even people with normal hearing can better understand speech in a noisy place if they can see the speaker.
 To use this information the listener must be able to see the speaker's mouth.
 Health care personnel should be sensitive to this issue and always position themselves appropriately when speaking to the hearing-impaired.
 Observing the position of a speaker's lips allows recognition of the consonant being spoken, thereby improving speech comprehension in patients with high-frequency hearing loss.
 Lip-reading may be learned in aural rehabilitation sessions in which a group of age-matched peers meets regularly for instruction and supervised practice in optimizing communication.